Get information and history about coin-op arcade games, consoles & computer video games and softwares, casino games (slots) and more...

-Dear visitor, welcome to Gaming-History (formerly known as Arcade-History), a large searchable & comprehensive database which provides a WIP list of known antique & modern, rare, prototype, non-released and released games from all over the world, including arcade games, console video games, computer softwares and, and all other sorts of electronic games.
+Dear visitor, welcome to Gaming-History (formerly known as Arcade-History), a highly optimised (fast loading) website featuring a large searchable & comprehensive database which provides a WIP list of known antique & modern games from all over the world, including arcade video games, coin-operated games (like slot machines), console video games, computer softwares, and all other sorts of electronic games.

-An arcade game is a coin-operated (but also bill-operated or card-operated) entertainment machine, usually installed in public businesses such as restaurants, public houses, and arcades.
-Most arcade games are: coin-operated video games, redemption games, pinballs, casino games including slot machines / pachislots and pachinkos.
+An arcade game is a coin-operated (but sometimes also bill-operated or card-operated) entertainment machine, usually installed in public businesses such as restaurants, public houses, arcades...
+Most arcade games are: coin-operated video games, redemption games, pinballs, casino games including slot machines, pachislots, pathos online, pachinkos.
 Also bat games, bingos, gun games, bowlers/shuffle alleys, jukeboxes, musical instruments, trade stimulators, fortune tellers, strength testers, kiddie rides, allwins, working models, vending machines, pool tables, viewers, shockers, scales & more...

-Database is updated daily, see the main changelog.
+Database is updated daily, here is the main changelog.

 Coin-Op Boy is updated sometimes, see new features.